The pros and cons of the GmbH: Weighing up the German limited liability company (LLC)

 The structure of a GmbH offers certain advantages and benefits to shareholders and managing directors.
 Here is a brief overview of the legal and practical value of registering a GmbH.

-Other possibilities outside of business ventures include converting your private residential property into a corporation as a tax optimization strategy.
+Other possibilities include converting your private residential property into a corporation as a tax optimisation strategy.

 banner_finom_en